 A punitive damage award for an insurance company’s bad faith?
 It is a foreign concept for Maryland lawyers.
 But not for much of the rest of the country.
 A recent Jury Verdict Research study found that over the last twelve years, 32% of bad faith verdicts throughout the country led to a punitive damage award.
 The average bad faith punitive damage award was $6,951,219; the median award was $1,000,000.

-The fact that Maryland does not allow for punitive damages in bad faith claims is sort of like my poor vertical jumping ability.
-I’m generally not that mad about it because it is all that I have ever known.
-I have never been able to jump high (I could never even dunk a tennis ball) and I’ve never practiced where there was a potential for any real punitive damages in the types of cases we handle.
+That Maryland does not allow for punitive damages in bad faith claims is like my poor vertical jumping ability.
+I’m not that mad about it because it is all that I have ever known.
+I could never jump high (I could never even dunk a tennis ball) and I’ve never practiced where there was a potential for any real punitive damages in the cases we handle.
 But I definitely get “punitive damage envy” reading a study like this.
-Because it is a great tool in keeping insurance companies honest.
+Because it is a magnificent tool in keeping insurance companies honest.